hipvlady/MLGuru/data_science_questions.md

     Document your efforts to address bias and promote fairness in your models.
 This documentation helps maintain transparency and accountability.

 Ensuring model fairness is an ongoing process that requires vigilance, collaboration, and continuous improvement.
 By being proactive in addressing biases and promoting fairness, you contribute to building more ethical and responsible AI systems.

+### How do we check if a variable follows the normal distribution?
+To determine whether a variable adheres to a normal distribution, consider the following approaches:

+1. **Histogram Analysis**: Create a histogram from your data.
+A bell-shaped curve that closely aligns with the histogram suggests the data might be normally distributed.

+2. **Skewness and Kurtosis**: Evaluate the skewness and kurtosis values of the data.
+Typically, a normal distribution has a skewness close to 0 and a kurtosis around 3.
+Deviations from these benchmarks can indicate non-normality.

+3. **Statistical Tests**: Implement statistical tests like Kolmogorov-Smirnov and Shapiro-Wilk.
+These tests simultaneously consider skewness and kurtosis and provide a p-value to help determine normality.

+4. **Quantile-Quantile (Q-Q) Plot**: Utilize a Q-Q plot, which compares the quantiles of your data against the quantiles of a standard normal distribution.
+Data that aligns closely with a straight line in this plot is indicative of normal distribution.

+Through a combination of these methods, one can gain a comprehensive understanding of the distributional characteristics of their data.